-The District conducts numerous activities that can impact water quality if practices and procedures are not in place to prevent pollutants from entering nearby MS4s and/or nearby lakes, stream and rivers.
+The district conducts numerous activities that can have an impact on water quality if practices and procedures are not in place to prevent pollutants from entering nearby municipal sewer systems (MS4s) and/or nearby lakes, streams, and rivers.
 These activities include bus and vehicle fleet maintenance, minor road repairs, landscaping, construction activities, and building maintenance.
-The area also conducts activities that remove pollutants from the MS4 when preformed properly, such as parking lot and street sweeping and storm drain system cleaning.
-Finally, the area can be the source of stormwater pollutants if best management practices (BMPs) are not in place to contain spills, manage trash, and handle non-stormwater discharges.
+The district also conducts activities, such as parking lot and street sweeping, which remove pollutants from the MS4 when performed properly.
+Finally, the district can be a source of stormwater pollutants if Best Management Practices (BMPs) are not in place to contain spills, manage trash, and manage non stormwater discharges.

-The District has trained staff on ways to protect stormwater, maintain MS4 infrastructure, and perform daily municipal activities, such as park and open space maintenance, fleet and building maintenance, new construction and land disturbances, and stormwater system maintenance.
+The district has trained staff on ways to protect stormwater, to maintain MS4 infrastructure, and performing daily municipal activities such as park and open space maintenance, fleet and building maintenance, new construction, and land disturbances, and stormwater system maintenance.
 This includes:

-- Development of inspection and maintenance and schedules for stormwater BMPs - Implementing BMPs to treat pollutants from transportation - Infrastructure, maintenance areas, storage yards, sand and salt storage areas and waste transfer stations - Procedures for properly disposing of pollutants from the MS4s - Identification of ways to incorporate water quality controls into new and existing flood management projects
+- Development of inspection and maintenance and schedules for stormwater BMPs - Implementing BMPs to treat pollutants from transportation

+- Infrastructure, maintenance areas, storage yards, sand and salt storage areas and waste transfer stations - Procedures for properly disposing of pollutants from the MS4s - Identification of ways to incorporate water quality controls into new and existing flood management projects